“Michels relishing the bold bass lines, dancing across the keys with spirit”

 David Smythe

-Scottish-Dutch pianist Anna Michels has performed internationally as a soloist and chamber musician.
+Scottish-Dutch pianist Anna Michels has performed internationally as a soloist and collaborative pianist.
 She was one of the first students to be awarded a double bachelor degree from Maastricht Conservatoire in the Netherlands, studying both piano and music theory.
 Anna graduated from her Masters and Artist Diploma at the Royal Conservatoire of Scotland with Head of Keyboard Aaron Shorr.

-Anna has an interest in unearthing hidden treasures of the classical repertoire, with a focus on Scottish composer Ronald Center.
+Anna has an interest in unearthing hidden treasures of the classical repertoire, with a focus on Scottish composers.
 This has culminated in giving lecture-recitals internationally, including at the London International Piano Symposium and Musica Scotica Conference.
+Alongside soprano Rosie Lavery and accordionist Neil Sutcliffe, she co-founded the “Bubblyjock Collective”, an ensemble dedicated to performing works by composers born or based in Scotland.
+As an awardee of the Chamber Music Scotland “Classical EDI Development Fund” for 2025, Anna has been researching the work and lives of composers Marie Dare and Isobel Dunlop.

 Anna founded the “Ad Libitum Collective”, an ensemble at the Royal Conservatoire of Scotland that explores the possibilities of free improvisation.
 The group collaborates closely with dancers, and this led to a multidisciplinary performance as part of the annual Piano Festival at RCS.
 As a solo improviser, she represented the RCS at the METRIC Improvisation Conference in Leipzig this year.